danysz/android-guidelines/project_and_code_style_guidelines.md

 #### 2.3.2.1 ID naming

 IDs should be prefixed with the name of the element in lowercase, followed by a short name of the "parent" and by the meaning name.The names shall be based on CamelCase.
+For all kind of views the full name will be used except `LinearLayout` and `RelativeLayout` or another "layouts".
 For example:

 | Element            | Prefix            |
 | -----------------  | ----------------- |